samkaradag/oracle2postgres-schema-validator/README.md

 * **Oracle Database Access:** Credentials for Oracle database.
 * **Postgres Database Access:** Credentials for Postgres database.
+* **Staging Database** BigQuery or Postgres database is needed to stage extracted metadata
+    * BigQuery as Staging:
         * **Google Cloud Project:**  A Google Cloud project with BigQuery enabled.
         * **Service Account:** A Google Cloud service account with BigQuery Data Editor and Job User roles.
+    * Postgres as Staging:
+        * **Postgres Database** A Postgres database (maybe CloudSQL), database and username that create tables in the database.

 ## Installation